Australia's Police Badge History from Ozbadge.com

 vicpolcommissphoto.jpg

-*Ozbadge.com thanks Gordon Maulday for his expert knowledge.
+*Ozbadge thanks Col. Gordon Maulday for his expert knowledge and

 vpqcbullion1.jpg